-The moment you’ve been starving yourself for to get that beach body has finally arrived.
-Finally, you’re on one of the most beautiful islands in the world, El Nido and you are so ready to go all Moana to see how far you’ll go.
+The moment you’ve been waiting and starving yourself for to get that beach body has finally arrived.
+At last, you’re on one of the most beautiful islands in the world, El Nido.
+You are so ready to go all Moana to see how far you’ll go.
 The question is, where are you going to go?
 There are four tours in El Nido after all.
-If you have all the budget (and time) in the world then no problem, you can take all four, but what if you don’t, which tour should you pick then?
+If you have all the budget (and time) in the world then no problem, you can take all four, but what if you don’t?
+Which tour should you pick then?
 I have an answer for you, take Tour C and I will try my best to tell you what you must know about it.

 I haven’t taken Tours B and D, but I did A (twice) and C and I do recommend them.
 On which one is better of the two, kind of hard to say.
 Tour A would show you the most beautiful lagoons, Tour C would show you the hidden beaches.
 The fun meter is slightly better for Tour C at least for me because it offered a little bit of adventure.
 I will expound on it further in the post.